 Applicants to any one of the School of Human Ecology degree program options should list "Human Ecology (code 549)" as the graduate major on their application.
 Their individual statement of purpose should clearly indicate the degree option to which they are applying.

-The Department of Interdisciplinary Studies faculty areas of research include: civil society, civic engagement, developmental psychology, community development, education, inter-generational partnerships, evaluation, community-university partnerships.
+The Department of Interdisciplinary Studies faculty areas of research include: civil society, the non-profit sector, civic engagement, developmental psychology, community and organizational development, community psychology, applied medical anthropology, sustainability, education, inter-generational partnerships, program evaluation and learning assessment, community–university partnerships, and philanthropy and giving.

 The CSCR program is committed to collaborations between faculty and graduate students in the arenas of research, teaching, and outreach.
-Current areas of scholarly activity include youth civic engagement, community organizing, inter-generational partnerships, social trust, program evaluation, voluntary associations, adult learning, community development, and social change.
+Current areas of scholarly activity include youth civic engagement, community organizing, inter-generational partnerships, social trust, program evaluation, coalition building, voluntary associations, adult learning, community development, place-based education and stewardship, and social change.
 Faculty and students not only conduct research in these areas, they affirmatively support policies and programs.
-The department maintains strong connections with Cooperative Extension's Divisions of Youth Development and Program Planning and Evaluation.
+The department maintains strong connections with Cooperative Extension's Divisions of Youth Development, Family Living, and Program Planning and Evaluation.

 Graduates of CSCR are prepared for careers as professors in academic departments including human ecology, community development, community research and action, nonprofit management, community sociology, and applied developmental science.
 Students will also be prepared for careers as senior staff in technical assistance organizations, foundations, public agencies and advocacy/public education units.
 Others will choose to use their research and consultation skills to support grassroots organizations.

-To be considered for admission to the Civil Society and Community Research (CSCR) option, the department requires the following materials: completed online graduate application form indicating “Human Ecology” as the applicant’s program major and M.S. or Ph.D. as the applicant’s degree; statement describing the applicant's reasons and plans for graduate study and future professional goals; Graduate Record Exam (GRE) scores; three letters of recommendation from former professors or others familiar with the applicant's ability to complete graduate studies; original transcripts from all post-high school institutions attended; list of awards, honors, and/or publications; and a writing sample.
-TOEFL or Melab scores are required for international applicants.
+To be considered for admission to the Civil Society and Community Research (CSCR) Ph.D. option, the department requires the following materials: completed online graduate application form indicating “Human Ecology” as the applicant’s program major and Ph.D. as the applicant’s degree; statement describing the applicant's reasons and plans for graduate study and future professional goals; Graduate Record Exam (GRE) scores; three letters of recommendation from former professors or others familiar with the applicant's ability to complete graduate studies; original transcripts from all post-high school institutions attended; list of awards, honors, and/or publications; and a writing sample.

-For more information about civil society and community research: Chair of Graduate Admissions, Department of Interdisciplinary Studies, 1300 Linden Drive, Madison, WI 53706; email@example.com; www.sohe.wisc.edu/is.
+For more information about civil society and community research, please contact: Chair of Graduate Admissions, Department of Interdisciplinary Studies, 1300 Linden Drive, Madison, WI 53706; firstname.lastname@example.org; www.sohe.wisc.edu/is

 The Department of Consumer Science develops and disseminates information on the ways in which the interactions among consumers, business, and government can enhance the interests and well-being of consumers, families, and communities.
 The program focuses on various dimensions of well-being including economic/financial security, consumer empowerment, health, food security, housing security, sustainability, and the public policy that affects those dimensions of well-being.
 The program is interdisciplinary; current faculty have degrees in diverse fields including economics, marketing, sociology, retailing, social work, and consumer science.
 Some faculty have joint appointments with Cooperative Extension, providing students with opportunities for training in outreach and applied research.